Downtown Phoenix neighborhood in Phoenix, Arizona

 Real Estate Market in Downtown Phoenix

-Downtown Phoenix's $380K median represents a 10% below the broader Phoenix market ($420K).
-At $200 per square foot versus Phoenix's $191 average, Downtown Phoenix offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 24 days, fast enough that properties priced correctly rarely survive a full weekend on market.
+Downtown Phoenix's $380K median represents a 21% below the broader Phoenix market ($484K).
+Downtown Phoenix offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Downtown Phoenix and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: at this price point, Downtown Phoenix competes for the same buyer pool as three or four nearby neighborhoods.
-The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards in Downtown Phoenix move weeks faster than comparable properties that need work.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: at this price point, Downtown Phoenix competes for the same buyer pool as several nearby neighborhoods.
+The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards tend to draw offers faster than comparable properties that need work.

 Home Types in Downtown Phoenix